Grade 1 Geometry Worksheets

 Solve each problem.
 Show your work.

-Sarah has 5 red blocks and 3 blue blocks.
-She stacks them to make a tower.
-How many blocks are in her tower?
-(This is a word problem)
+- 6.Tom has 3 red blocks and 5 blue blocks.
+He puts them together to make a tower.
+How many blocks are in his tower?

 Why is geometry important in math?